HB-the-Pencil/Defendish-Game/README.md

 pip install -r requirements.txt
 ```

 If you are using PyCharm as your editor, you can also open the terminal in the lower right corner and run the same command.
+PyCharm may even suggest that there is a requirement package and ask to set up the virtual environment for you.

 There will be a build eventually so that it can run as an executable file.

 ## Version Notes:
 ### 1.0 (Bare Bones Update):